yogawithivana/yogawithivana.github.com/source/about/index.markdown

 <div class="columns">

-<p>In over 1200 hrs of my formal yoga training so far I have been fortunate to study with some lovely teachers in both East and West, focusing mostly on classical yoga philosophy and yoga as therapy.
-I’ve been especially influenced by Donna Farhi and her approach to working with the body and the breath.
-I don’t see teaching yoga as a profession but a journey towards cultivating balance and equanimity in ups and downs of life, cultivating self-studying (swadhyaya) and learning as a way of living.
+<p>In nearly 1200 hrs of my formal yoga training so far I have been fortunate to study with some lovely teachers in both East and West, focusing mostly on classical yoga philosophy and yoga as therapy.
+I’ve been especially influenced by Donna Farhi and her approach to working with the body and the breath.</p>

+<p>I don’t see teaching yoga as a profession but a journey towards cultivating balance and equanimity in ups and downs of life, cultivating self-studying (swadhyaya) and learning as a way of living.
 The journey never ends.</p>

 <p>In last two years my passion for movement extended  to somatics, structural integration and dance.
 I also started being more interested in science of movement,  especially influenced by research and writing of biomechanicist Katy Bowman.
 I started learning physics, trying to understand loads and how movement affects us in relation to gravity.</p>